Wuppertaler SV

 SV Borussia following a further merger with

 Borussia Wuppertal.
-Borussia had been formed in 1976 through a merger of
+Borussia was formed in 1976 through a merger of

 SV Germania, 1907 Wuppertal and VfL 1912 Wuppertal.

 The 2007-08 campaign saw Wuppertaler reach the last eight of the DFB-Pokal, going out to eventual winners FC Bayern München in a match that was moved to the greater capacity of Arena AufSchalke in Gelsenkirchen.
-A sixth-place league finish led to a place in the newly formed 3.
-Liga for the 2008-09 season
+A place in the newly formed 3.
+Liga was the reward for a decent league finish.

 This was achieved under chief trainer Uwe Fuchs after the sacking of Christoph John.
 The